nearform/titus/docs/devops/README.md

 __6.__ Now run the command `terraform plan` and with some luck you have no errors and a report of 90+ resources creaated.

 __7.__ Run the command: `terraform apply` - type yes when asked and sit back.

+## Setting up CI Deployment
+Services are deployed using [CircleCI]() which runs [Helm]() to handle service updates to the running cluster.

+### On AWS using CircleCI

+To setup the titus deployment on an AWS environment making use of CircleCI there is several steps to run through and consider.
+The current circleci config is setup to have the team work on branches that gets commited to a master and at a code freeze the team would release tag the current master that also would be running in the dev environment.
+And that would trigger a propagation of the dev image into the production / staging environment.

 #### CirclecI